ROLDA’S 15-year anniversary

 15 reasons to consider supporting ROLDA, or to continue to be one of our supporters

 ROLDA is an amazing mixture of international leaders, volunteers, adopters, and donors, who have joined the small, young but amazing Romanian team which has grown considerably over the last year.
-They are young talents who put their skills at work to help animals in need.
-And of course, my friends and mentors Lolita and Hege who stand by me in the worst moments of my life, who vouched for their trust and offer me the confidence to lead, to take important decisions which they sustain without blinking.
+They are young talents who put their skills to work to help animals in need.
+And of course, my friends and mentors Lolita and Hege who stood by me in the worst moments of my life vouched for their trust and offer me the confidence to lead, and to take important decisions that they sustain without blinking.
 And most important of all, the wonderful team of caretakers, who might not be the highest educated, but who is there, day by day, 7 days a week, in the torrid sun or extreme cold helping our dogs live safer and giving them the hope for a better future in a real home.